 Drawing on real-life anecdotes and scientific research, Vanderkam explains why doing nothing can be more exhausting than doing something and why happy people make weekend plans in advance.
 She shares weekend tips gleaned from busy people such as politician and talk show host Mike Huckabee, former CEO Frank Baxter, and TV producer Aliza Rosen.
 She reveals the kind of weekend activities that make people happiest, explains why it’s important to unplug at least for a little while, and shares the secret of why Sunday night may be the most important part of any weekend.

 What the Most Successful People Do On the Weekend is a fun, practical guide that will inspire you to rethink your weekends and start your workweek refreshed, renewed, and on track.

-Laura Vanderkam is the bestselling author of What the Most Successful People Do Before Breakfast, I Know How She Does It, and 168 Hours, among others.
-Her 2016 TED talk, “How to Gain Control of Your Free Time,” has been… More about Laura Vanderkam
+Laura Vanderkam is the bestselling author of What the Most Successful People Do Before Breakfast and Off The Clock, among others.
+Her 2016 TED talk, “How to Gain Control of Your Free Time,” has been viewed more than 5 million… More about Laura Vanderkam

 Visit other sites in the Penguin Random House Network